heptarch/heptarch.github.io/drafts/cone.md

 I take it that the governing analogy of the cone came to you because the single point at the apex has a direct line of sight to all the points on the periphery of the base; this is a beautifully concrete figuring of the relationship between examiner and examinee, a one-to-many asymmetry of power, control and vision that the cone not only embodies but celebrates.

-We will implement it as soon as possible.
+We will implement it as soon as practiceable.

 Yours,